Bishal-35/user-registration/README.md

 ## Technologies Used

 - HTML, CSS , JavaScript for the frontend
-- PHP for form validation
+- Local Storage for data handling
-- MySQL for database or maybe Google Firebase
 <!-- - Backend: [Add your backend technology like Node.js, PHP, etc.]
 - Database: [Specify the database like MySQL, MongoDB, etc.] -->